 People should consider how much care they need and the value of things like copays (which kick in before the deductible is met) and coinsurance (which kicks in after).
 People should also consider doctor and drug networks, and the insurer as a whole.
 Some people will go Gold, Platinum, or Bronze based on their needs to get the best value.
 Some will pick what is best in the short term and sacrifice long term value.
 Despite the benefits of a Silver plan under the ACA, it’s still truly a personal choice.

 Why A High Deductible Marketplace Silver Plan is Our Pick for Top Health Plan under ObamaCare (the Affordable Care Act)

 Unless they qualify for Medicare, Medicaid/CHIP, or employer coverage most people will get the best value out of an HSA eligible high deductible Silver plan purchased on the Health Insurance Marketplace.

 Here is why a HSA eligible Silver plan obtained on the Marketplace is such a smart buy:

 - High deductible health plans are HSA eligible, meaning they allow you to contribute tax free dollars to a Health Savings Account to pay for out-of-pocket medical expenses including dental and vision.

-- A plan is considered a High Deductible plan if it has an annual deductible of more than $1,300 for self-only coverage or $2,600 for family coverage after cost assistance.
+- A plan is considered a High Deductible plan if it has an annual deductible of more than $1,300 for self-only coverage or $2,600 for family coverage after cost assistance in 2019.
 HSA holders 55 and older can contribute an extra $1,000.

 - The amount you contribute to an HSA rolls over each year, so there is no “use-it-or-lose-it” rule.